shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 She used her acid-proof tentacles to scrape as much fluid into the potion bottles as she could.
 She shook them up a bit to hopefully dissolve the bigger chunks, but she could only do so much.

 Eventually, she puked as well, which just provided more ammo to her potion bottles.
 Still, the potions looked a bit too much like puke and not enough like acid.
 “Nothing a minor illusion can’t fix.”
-She smiled as stuck a strand of fleece on each of the bottles.
+She smiled as she stuck a strand of fleece on each of the bottles.
 “What you see is not what you get!”
 The potions turned from dark brown with bits of orange into a smooth, solid green.
 “Perfect…” She brought the three potion bottles to Sui.

 “What is that?”
 He plugged his nose.